 The University of Akron emphasizes the importance of fire safety, particularly among its resident students.
-However, because the possibility for residence hall fires exists, The University of Akron takes a number of precautions to protect the approximately 3400 students who live in thirteen residence halls.
+However, because the possibility for residence hall fires exists, The University of Akron takes a number of precautions to protect the approximately 3000 students who currently live in ten residence halls.

 Reporting Fires and Evacuation

-- All fires should be reported immediately to the City of Akron Fire Department, University of Akron Police Department (911 or 972-2911) or residence hall staff.
+All fires should be reported immediately to the City of Akron Fire Department, University of Akron Police Department (911 or 972-2911) or residence hall staff.
 Upon receipt of a fire report, The University of Akron Police Department immediately will dispatch officers and Environmental and Occupational Health and Safety personnel to investigate fire reports on campus and route calls to the City of Akron Fire Department as necessary.

-- Upon receiving notice of a fire by way of either an announcement or activation of the fire alarm system, occupants immediately should evacuate the building using the closest available exit.
+Upon receiving notice of a fire by way of an announcement or activation of the fire alarm system, occupants immediately should evacuate the building using the closest available exit.
 Elevators should not be used.
-Once out of the building, individuals are directed by residence hall staff to assemble at a pre-designated meeting point to await further instructions.
+Once out of the building, individuals should assemble at their pre-designated meeting point to await further instructions.

-- The University of Akron conducts fire drills once each semester for its residence halls and as required by Ohio’s Fire Code for all other campus buildings.
-During the 2010 calendar year, the University conducted three fire drills per residence hall.
+The University of Akron conducts fire drills once each semester for its residence halls and as required by Ohio’s Fire Code for all other campus buildings.
+During the 2013 calendar year, the University conducted thirty fire drills among its residence halls.
 The University also conducted drills for academic support buildings as required by law.
 EOHS also provides on-site fire training in the residence halls upon request.

 Smoking and Safety

 The following are general statements for the operation of a fire extinguisher; however, all extinguishers are different.
 Users should be trained on how to use a fire extinguisher prior to use to insure that the correct type of extinguisher is used and that it is used properly.